-The public tender process to select providers to be on the NDIA's panel of assessors was initiated well before information about the scope and scale of the reforms was publicly released or consulted on, and before critical pilots have been completed and evaluated.
-This undermines confidence in the process and has left the indelible impression that the introduction of the proposed changes is a fait accompli.
-The public consultation process is being conducted after major changes have already been determined, which undermines the good faith of autistic people and the broader disability community that underpins it.
+The public tender process to select the NDIA's panel of assessors was initiated well before information about the scope and scale of the reforms was publicly released or consulted on, and before critical pilots have been completed and evaluated.

+That the NDIA's public consultation process was conducted after key changes had already been determined fatally undermined confidence in the process and has left the indelible impression that the introduction and key design elements of mandatory assessments is a fait accompli.